zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 By applying structured decision-making, clarifying communication, and honoring diverse work styles, superglue architects transform conflict from a source of friction into a **catalyst for alignment and progress**.

-Their ability to work across agendas, perceptions, and personalities helps teams **navigate disagreement without losing direction**—and builds trust in the architect’s quiet but powerful role as the organization’s connective tissue.## Superglueing in Action #3: Navigating Organizational Conflicts
+Their ability to work across agendas, perceptions, and personalities helps teams **navigate disagreement without losing direction**—and builds trust in the architect’s quiet but powerful role as the organization’s connective tissue.

-In complex organizations, **conflict is not a sign of failure—it’s a sign of interdependence**.
-When multiple teams, priorities, and personalities converge, disagreements are inevitable.
-What matters is how these conflicts are **understood, navigated, and resolved**.

-IT architects, sitting at the intersection of business and technology, often find themselves in the middle of such tensions.
-But rather than acting as referees, great architects serve as **facilitators—guiding teams toward clarity, collaboration, and shared purpose**.

 ## Final Thoughts on Superglue Impact: Keeping Everyone on the Same Page in a Stormy Sea